 The project has two aims:

-- The first aim of this project is to make a smartphone ‘app’ that showcases the artworks of women featured in the WAL archive.
+- To make a smartphone ‘app’ that showcases the artworks of women featured in the WAL archive.
 The WAL’s comprehensive archive contains a wide variety of materials about women artists including slides, CVs, written statements, exhibition information, catalogues, invitations and press reviews.
 While a wealth of valuable resources have been collected by the WAL, the materials of the archive physically reside in the special collections section of Goldsmiths’ Library with limited public access to its contents.
 By making the ‘WAL app’ we aim to provide a way for some of these materials to travel outside the walls of the Library – i.e. ‘to make the archive travel’.

-- The second aim is to research how ‘effective’ digital feminist interventions may be – i.e. can a smartphone app ‘make this archive travel’?
+- To research how ‘effective’ digital feminist interventions may be – i.e. can a smartphone app ‘make this archive travel’?
 Can this app raise awareness not only of the Women’s Art Library archive, but also women artists and their work?
 And (how) can ‘effectiveness’ be measured?
 Overall, this project seeks to understand the possibilities and limitations of feminist interventions that employ app technologies through the case study of the WAL App.

 The Principal Investigator